tatjanakolhapure/gorgeous-online-shop/README.md

 Moore](http://www.jacklmoore.com/zoom/) is used for that purpose.
 Magnifying glass cursor is used on product image hover.
 But for Internet Explorer the crosshair cursor is used instead as a fallback.
 On the mobile site the image thumbnails are not displayed to save space but they are still displayed on tablet size screen.

+On the Shopping bag and Checkout page there are different sections with grey background to separate content for readability.
+On the Checkout page, for example, order form is on the left and product list is on the right.
+Product list can be closed or expanded (it is closed on mobile by default to save space).
+Each product also has a borderline to separate it from other products.

 ## Functionality